 In spite of the comfortable surroundings offered by the new facility, emphasis has been and continues to be placed on making access to as many of the Library's resources as possible available to our clientele elsewhere on campus and off campus.
 All of the web-accessible databases can be utilized from anywhere with an Internet connection.
 Online forms have also been created to allow users to initiate requests (e.g. interlibrary loan requests, requests for books in process, book purchase requests, reference requests) from anywhere.

-From its simple origin as a literary society library Bloomsburg University's Harvey A. Andruss Library has grown to become a major research and information center far beyond the imaginings of Henry Carver nearly 140 years ago.
+From its simple origin as a literary society library Bloomsburg University's Harvey A. Andruss Library has grown to become a major research and information center far beyond the imaginings of Henry Carver more than 150 years ago.

 The Harvey A. Andruss Library, 1998